 - Smooth and timely migration of data across manufacturing sites, sales offices, and the corporate headquarters.

-- Gaining department leaders’ buy-in for company-wide implementation of new system
+- Gaining department leaders’ buy-in for company-wide implementation of a new system

 - Improving data quality